hassansecfix/policy-edit/data/updated_policy_instructions_v4.0.md

 **CRITICAL: Perform validation internally but DO NOT include any validation results in the customer-facing output.**

-Before generating the CSV, you MUST internally verify:
+Before generating customization instructions, you MUST internally verify:

 ### Step 1: Question Count Verification
 - **SaaS Forms:** Expect exactly 20 questions